-Apple's upcoming 2020 software updates – iOS 14, iPadOS 14, and macOS Big Sur – provide the most significant overhaul to the Messages app in four years.
+Apple's 2020 software updates – iOS 14, iPadOS 14, and macOS Big Sur – provide the most significant overhaul to the Messages app in four years.

 Big Sur marks the first time Messages on Mac has enhanced iMessage features like quick access to the Photos app, Memoji stickers, GIFs from #images, and effects.
 The new Messages app is a Mac Catalyst app, using Messages for iPadOS as its backbone.

 In iOS 14 and Big Sur, you can pin chats to the top of the conversations list.
 Appearing as large and round icons, they will always stay at the top unless you manually remove or replace them.